Read an important announcement about Bitcoin from Bitcoin.com.

-The original Bitcoin code was designed, written, and deployed by Satoshi Nakamoto under the MIT open source license.
-In 2008, Nakamoto outlined the idea behind Bitcoin in the Bitcoin white paper entitled Bitcoin: A Peer-to-Peer Electronic Cash System, which scientifically described how the crypto-currency would operate.
+The original Bitcoin Core (BTC) code was designed, written, and deployed by Satoshi Nakamoto under the MIT open source license.
+In 2008, Nakamoto outlined the idea behind BTC in the Bitcoin white paper entitled Bitcoin: A Peer-to-Peer Electronic Cash System, which scientifically described how the crypto-currency would operate.

 From the white paper, Nakamoto described Bitcoin as: